vishnuprasad3004/FUELFLEX/README.md

-# FuelFlex Transport Platform
+# FuelFlex Transport Platform - Flutter Edition

-This is a Next.js application for a smart goods transport and fuel credit platform, built with Firebase and Genkit.
+This project is a smart goods transport and fuel credit platform.
+The frontend is built with Flutter, and the backend services, including AI-powered features, are provided by a Next.js application using Genkit and Firebase.

-To get started, take a look at `src/app/page.tsx`.

-## Core Features
+## Core Backend Features (Next.js & Genkit)

-*   **AI-Powered Pricing:** Dynamically estimates transport costs using Genkit and Google's Generative AI models, considering factors like distance, load weight, and real-time fuel prices.
+*   **AI-Powered Pricing API:** A REST API endpoint (`/api/calculate-price`) that dynamically estimates transport costs using Genkit and Google's Generative AI models.
+It considers factors like distance (via Google Distance Matrix API), load weight, vehicle type, and mock real-time fuel prices.
+*   **Firebase Integration:**
+    *   **Authentication:** Manages user signup and login.
+    *   **Firestore:** Stores user profiles, goods listings, and booking information.
+    *   **Cloud Storage:** Used for storing files like PDF invoices (planned) or user-uploaded images.
+*   **Service Layer:** Includes modules for fetching mock fuel prices and calculating distances using the Google Distance Matrix API.

+## Flutter Frontend Features (Conceptual)

+The Flutter application will provide the user interface for:

+*   **User Authentication:** Login and sign-up screens interacting with Firebase Authentication.
+*   **Goods Marketplace:**
+    *   Browsing goods listed by sellers.
+    *   Allowing sellers to list their goods for sale.
+*   **Transport Booking:**
-*   **Booking System:** Allows clients to book transport services by providing pickup/destination details, goods description, and preferred pickup time.
+    *   A form for users to input pickup/destination details, goods description, preferred pickup time, etc.
+    *   Interaction with the `/api/calculate-price` backend endpoint to get price estimates.
+    *   Submitting booking requests to be stored in Firestore.
-*   **Owner Dashboard:** Enables transport owners to view a summary of their vehicle fleet, including mock location, fuel levels, and FASTag balances.
+*   **Owner Dashboard:** (For transport owners) Viewing a summary of their vehicle fleet, including mock location, fuel levels, and FASTag balances.
-*   **User Authentication Pages:** Basic login and sign-up page structures.

-## Advanced Features (In Development / Planned)

-*   **Smart Route & Distance Calculation:** Utilizes the **Google Distance Matrix API** for accurate road distances and estimated travel times, improving the reliability of price estimations.
-(Requires `GOOGLE_MAPS_API_KEY`)
-*   **Live Vehicle Tracking (Placeholder):** The Owner Dashboard includes a placeholder for future integration of live vehicle tracking using Google Maps and real-time driver location updates.
-*   **Admin Dashboard (Placeholder):** A dedicated dashboard for administrators (`/admin/dashboard`) to monitor trips, repayments, and overall platform activity (currently a placeholder).
+*   **Admin Dashboard:** (For platform administrators) Monitoring trips, repayments, user management, and overall platform activity.
-*   **Payment Gateway Integration (Placeholder):** The booking form includes a placeholder to proceed to payment, with future plans to integrate UPI and/or Stripe for booking fees and fuel credit repayments.
+*   **Payment Gateway Integration (Placeholder):** UI elements for future integration with UPI and/or Stripe for booking fees and fuel credit repayments.
-*   **Automated Reminders (Planned):** Future integration of Firebase Cloud Functions for automated due-date reminders for fuel credit.
+*   **Live Vehicle Tracking (Placeholder):** UI elements for future integration of live vehicle tracking.
-*   **PDF Invoices (Planned):** Future capability to generate and download PDF invoices, potentially stored in **Firebase Storage**.
+*   **PDF Invoices (Planned):** Functionality to request/view PDF invoices.
-*   **Push Notifications (Planned):** Firebase Cloud Messaging (FCM) will be used to send real-time updates to users about bookings, repayments, and trip status.
+*   **Push Notifications (Planned):** Handling real-time updates.
-*   **Role-Based Access Control (Planned):** Implementation of RBAC to ensure clients, drivers, and admins can only access features relevant to their roles.
-This will involve enhancing Firestore security rules.
-*   **Multilingual Support (Planned):** The platform aims to support multiple languages using Next.js internationalization libraries (e.g., `next-intl`) or similar solutions.
+*   **Multilingual Support (Planned).**

 ## Technology Stack

-*   **Frontend:** Next.js (React Framework), TypeScript, Tailwind CSS, ShadCN UI Components
+*   **Frontend:** Flutter
-*   **Backend/AI:** Genkit, Google Generative AI (Gemini models)
+*   **Backend/AI:** Next.js (as an API layer), Genkit, Google Generative AI (Gemini models)
-*   **Services:** Google Distance Matrix API
+*   **Services (used by Backend):** Google Distance Matrix API
-*   **Database/Auth/Storage (Planned & Partially Integrated):** Firebase (Firestore, Authentication, **Cloud Storage**, Cloud Functions, FCM)
+*   **Database/Auth/Storage:** Firebase (Firestore, Authentication, Cloud Storage, Cloud Functions, FCM)
+*   **Deployment:**
+    *   Flutter App: App Store, Google Play Store
-*   **Deployment (Typical):** Vercel, Firebase Hosting
+    *   Next.js Backend: Vercel, Firebase Hosting, or other Node.js hosting.

-## Getting Started
+## Getting Started (Backend - Next.js/Genkit)

+Follow the instructions below to set up and run the Next.js backend.
+For Flutter development, refer to standard Flutter setup and project creation guides.

-### Prerequisites
+### Prerequisites (Backend)

 *   Node.js (v18 or later recommended)
 *   npm or yarn
 *   A Firebase project (with Firestore, Authentication, and Cloud Storage enabled)

-### Environment Variables
+### Environment Variables (Backend)

-Create a `.env` file in the project root and add the following variables. **Replace `YOUR_..._HERE` with your actual keys and project details.**
+Create a `.env` file in the Next.js project root (i.e., the root of this repository) and add the following variables. **Replace `YOUR_..._HERE` with your actual keys and project details.**

 **VERY IMPORTANT: API Key Errors (e.g., `auth/api-key-not-valid`)**